Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean up the skylight regularly.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
+If you infrequently tidy your windows, you’ll require to clean the skylight regularly.
+Plus, mounting the roof is the only way to clean up the beyond a skylight.

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the rate.
-If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the price.
+If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.